 In addition to becoming an incorporated non-profit, TAP launched the Head Start program, which was Roanoke’s first desegregated classrooms.

 With the expansion of some of the community action programs in the 70s, TAP began Project Energy Save, Virginia’s first home weatherization program.
-TAP also led the way – in the state and the nation – launching the RADAR transportation project, establishing what is now known as Feeding America Southwest Virginia, and creating Virginia CARES to address the high recidivism rate of ex-offenders.
+TAP also led the way – in the state and the nation – launching the RADAR transportation project and creating Virginia CARES to address the high recidivism rate of ex-offenders.

 TAP continued to strengthen its programs and set substantial milestones in the 90s, including completing the weatherization of its 5,000th home, serving more than 14,000 parolees in the Virginia CARES program, and successfully sending 80% of the kids enrolled in Project Discovery on to college.
 Also, in 1994, TAP created the Business SEED program to help entrepreneurs start their own businesses.